Marketing strategy

+Marketing strategy refers to the set of coordinated actions undertaken by an organization to increase sales, strengthen market presence, and achieve sustainable competitive advantage.
+It provides a structured and deliberate approach to promoting products or services by aligning organizational resources, market insights, and long-term objectives through systematic planning and analysis.

+The field of strategic marketing emerged during the 1970s and 1980s as a distinct discipline, evolving from strategic management.
+Its central concern is the relationship between organizations and their markets, with particular emphasis on understanding customer needs and leveraging internal capabilities to create value that competitors cannot easily replicate.
+In recent years, digital technologies have significantly reshaped marketing strategy by enabling data driven decision making, personalized engagement, and real time performance measurement.

 Marketing management versus marketing strategy

-Marketing strategy and marketing management are two different processes, each with its own goals and tools.
-Marketing strategy focuses on creating plans to help a business stand out from competitors while dealing with industry challenges and opportunities.
-Marketing management is about carrying out specific tasks to achieve clear goals.
+Marketing strategy and marketing management represent related but distinct processes.
+Marketing strategy focuses on defining the overall direction and competitive positioning of the organization.
+It addresses long term questions such as target markets, value propositions, and resource allocation.
+Marketing management, by contrast, is concerned with execution.

 Marketing strategy helps a company turn its big ideas into realistic goals, while marketing management involves making detailed plans to put those goals into action.
 Marketing strategy is often called higher-order planning because it sets the overall direction for the company and guides the marketing program.

 Marketing Management is the process of planning how a business will introduce its products or services.
 On the other hand, marketing strategy involves different methods a business owner or marketer uses to attract customers through various ways, like online or offline methods.

 This photo shows one marketing approach called "Savvy marketing".